WordPress/wordpress-playground/packages/docs/site/docs/main/guides/for-theme-developers.md

 ## Setting up a demo theme with Blueprints

 When providing a link to a WordPress Playground instance with a specific theme activated, you may also want to customize the initial setup for that theme.

-By providing a [blueprint](/blueprints/getting-started) to Playground you'll be able to load, activate, and configure a theme.
+With Playground's [Blueprints](/blueprints/getting-started) you can load, activate, and configure a theme.

 :::tip